-For simple objects and rigs this is fine, however the following problems are common:
+For simple objects and rigs this is fine, but there are limitations:

 As an example, let's turn the right arm into a skeleton.
-To create skeletons, a chain of nodes must be selected from top to bottom:
+To create a skeleton, a chain of nodes must be selected from top to bottom:

-This will add bones covering the arm, but the result is not quite what is expected.
+This will add bones covering the arm, but the result may be surprising.

 The first step is creating an endpoint node.
 Any kind of node will do, but Position2D is preferred because it's visible in the editor.
 The endpoint node will ensure that the last bone has orientation.